-Benefit Eligibility Requirements Specific Exclusions Severance Pay Employees whose is with a participating Employer listed in Appendix A who are not union employees, and who are classified by the Employer as a Regular, full-time at -will employee (regularly scheduled to work at least 20 hours per week over a five-day work week for an indefinite period) working in the United States.; OR classified by the Employer as a Show Hire and employed by "B1 Employer" Employed pursuant to a Term Deal An intern A trainee A temporary employee A consultant A Show Hire (except as otherwise specifically provided under the Severance Pay Policy with respect to eligible employees of Sony Pictures Imageworks Inc.) A Silvergate Media employee A Production Hire A Creative Services Production Hire A Project Hire An employee whose conditions of employment are determined by a written contract Represented for collective bargaining with respect to the terms and conditions of the employee's employment with the Employer A nonresident alien with no United States source income An employee hired under a special program such as a summer internship, a program for students or the disadvantaged, or a rehabilitation or training program An employee regularly based outside of the United States.
-This exclusion applies to all employees who are entitled to severance pay under the laws of any foreign jurisdiction, and to those employees regularly based abroad who are not eligible under foreign severance pay laws An employee performing services in a profession for which a guild has been established, irrespective of whether the employee is a member of such guild; eligible to become a member of such guild; eligible to become a member of such guild; and/or eligible to participate in the guild's benefit plan(s), if any.
+Benefit Eligibility Requirements Specific Exclusions Severance Pay Employees whose is with a participating Employer listed in Appendix A who are not union employees, and who are classified by the Employer as a Regular, full-time at -will employee (regularly scheduled to work at least 20 hours per week over a five-day work week for an indefinite period) working in the United States.; OR classified by the Employer as a Show Hire and employed by "B1 Employer" Employed pursuant to a Term Deal An intern A trainee A consultant A Show Hire (except as otherwise specifically provided under the Severance Pay Policy with respect to eligible employees of Sony Pictures Imageworks Inc.) A Silvergate Media employee A Production Hire A Creative Services Production Hire A Project Hire An employee whose conditions of employment are determined by a written contract Represented for collective bargaining with respect to the terms and conditions of the employee's employment with the Employer A nonresident alien with no United States source income An employee hired under a special program such as a summer internship, a program for students or the disadvantaged, or a rehabilitation or training program An employee regularly based outside of the United States.
+This exclusion applies to all employees who are entitled to severance pay under the laws of any foreign jurisdiction, and to those employees regularly based abroad who are not eligible under foreign severance pay laws An employee performing services in a profession for which a guild has been established, irrespective of whether the employee is a member of such guild; eligible to become a member of such guild; and/or eligible to participate in the guild's benefit plan(s), if any.
 This exclusion has some exceptions.

-Severance Pay - Sony Employees whose is with a participating Employed pursuant to a Term Deal

-Pictures Animation Employees whose is with a participating Employer listed in Appendix A who are not Regular, full-time at -will employee

-rictures Annuation union employees, and who are classified by An intern

-the Employee as Sony Pictures Animation, An intern A trainee

-and classified by the company as a Show A traineeA temporary employee
+Severance Pay - Sony Employees whose is with a participating Pictures Animation Employer listed in Appendix A who are not union employees, and who are classified by • An intern the Employer as Sony Pictures Animation, A trainee and classified by the company as a Show Hire • A consultant • A Production Hire • A Project Hire source income

-A temporary employee A consultant

-Hire

-• A Show Hire (except as otherwise specifically provided under the Severance Pay Policy with

-respect to eligible employees of Sony Pictures Animation Inc.)

-A Silvergate Media employee

-A Production Hire

-A Creative Services Production Hire

-A Project Hire

-An employee whose conditions of

-employment are determined by a

-written contract

-Represented for collective bargaining with

-respect to the terms and conditions of the

-employee's employment with the Employer

-A nonresident alien with no United States

-source income

-An employee hired under a special program

-such as a summer internship, a program for

-students or the disadvantaged, or a

-rehabilitation or training program

-• An employee regularly based outside of the

-United States.
-This exclusion applies to all

-employees who are entitled to severance pay

-under the laws of any foreign jurisdiction, and

-to those employees regularly based abroad

-who are not eligible under foreign severance pay laws
+Employed pursuant to a Term Deal

+- Regular, full-time at -will employee - A temporary employee - A Show Hire (except as otherwise specifically provided under the Severance Pay Policy with respect to eligible employees of Sony Pictures Animation Inc.) - A Silvergate Media employee - A Creative Services Production Hire - - An employee whose conditions of employment are determined by a written contract - Represented for collective bargaining with respect to the terms and conditions of the employee's employment with the Employer - A nonresident alien with no United States - An employee hired under a special program such as a summer internship, a program for students or the disadvantaged, or a rehabilitation or training program - An employee regularly based outside of the United States.
+This exclusion applies to all employees who are entitled to severance pay under the laws of any foreign jurisdiction, and to those employees regularly based abroad who are not eligible under foreign severance pay laws
-An employee performing services in a profession

-for which a guild has been established,

-irrespective of whether the employee is a

-member of such guild; eligible to become a

-member of such guild; and/or eligible to

-participate in the guild's benefit plan(s), if any.
+An employee performing services in a profession for which a guild has been established, irrespective of whether the employee is a member of such guild; eligible to become a member of such guild; and/or eligible to participate in the guild's benefit plan(s), if any.

-This exclusion has some exceptions.

 This exclusion has some exceptions.